gramovi4a/gramovi4a/README.md

 - ⚡ I’m a Software Developer from Riga, Latvia
 - ⚡ Currently in my 4-th semester of Software Technology Engineering at VIA University College, Horsens.
-- 🌱 I’m currently learning ReactJS, Docker and C.
+- 🌱 I’m currently learning ReactJS, Docker, Containers and C.
 - 💬 Ask me about Java, #C/.NET, JavaScript, SQL, HTML, CSS.
-- 😄 I'm a dancer, guitar player, danish-learner and cooking-lover
+- 😄 I'm a dancer, guitar player, danish-learner and cooking-lover.

 <!--
 **gramovi4a/gramovi4a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.